cgyeager/template/essays/smartquestions.md

 write the code to test it himself.
 Basically, the asker was looking for someone else to do the work for him.
 Definitately not a great question.

+There is also the only question I have ever asked on the Stack Overflow.
+I've been using Stack Overflow for years, even before I started my studies at UH, but I have always found the answers that I needed without having to ask.
+The problem I was experiencing was due to undefined behavior in C. It was a really simply program to count the number of bits in an unsigned integer.
+The problem was I didn't initialize a variable and although I knew I was supposed to have done so, I kept over looking it in the code.
+Looking back on my question, from over a year ago, I think it's not a terrible question but not necessarily great.

 My question was not terrible because I was very succint in getting my point across.
 I copied and pasted the snippet of code I was working on to show what I was working with and the problem was very specific so I couldn't really look anything up on it to help.
 It wasn't great either.
 It was a silly problem that I should